-2. Horizontal Collusive Practices
+Horizontal Collusive Practices

 Horizontal collusive practices imply the joint action of several competitors as one.
 The reason for this is that companies sometimes find that cooperating with other competitors is more beneficial than competing with them.
-Collaboration enables companies to reduce their volume of production, raise their prices, and increase the benefits to each company.
+This undue cooperation occurs when companies coordinate to reduce the volume of their production, raise their prices, and increase the benefits to each company.

 According to the LRCA Law, such practices may consist of agreements, decisions, recommendations, or concerted practices among competitors with the aim or effect of restraining, preventing, or distorting competition.
-The law is not limited to those agreements that are legally enforceable, but also includes cooperative activities, decisions or recommendations made through business partnerships, and even an understanding between parties.
+The LRCA is not limited to sanction those legally enforceable agreements, but also prohibits cooperative activities, decisions or recommendations made through business partnerships, and even understandings between parties.

 Collusive practices are regulated by absolute prohibitions or regular prohibitions.
 Absolute prohibitions relate to practices that are illegal per se, while relative prohibitions relate to practices that require examination to verify whether they have anticompetitive effects.
-Absolute prohibitions relate to concerted practices between competitors (horizontal) that are not supplementary or accessory to other legal agreements.
+The LRCA considers as absolute prohibitions those concerted practices between parties (inter brand), which are not complementary or ancillary to other lawful agreements and whose purpose is to set wrecks, commercial conditions, limit production or sale, distribute customers, suppliers or markets, or establish positions or abstentions in bids (bid-rigging).

-3. Vertical Collusive Practices
+Vertical Collusive Practices

-According to the LRCA Law, these are collusive practices among economic agents operating at different levels of the production, distribution, and marketing chain that are aimed at restricting, preventing, or distorting free competition.
+According to the LRCA, these are collusive practices among economic agents operating at different levels of the production, distribution, and marketing whose purpose or effect is to restrict, prevent, or distort free competition.
 These types of practices require at least one of the parties to have a dominant position in the relevant market prior to engaging in the collusive arrangement.

 Illegal vertical practices may consist of alleged abuse of a dominant position and horizontal collusive practices.
 All vertical collusive practices constitute relative prohibitions.
-In all such cases, the competition agency must demonstrate that the practice has or may have a negative impact on competition.
+In all such cases, INDECOPI must demonstrate that the practice has or may have a negative impact on competition.